DavidAJohnston/TheValueofAppCoins/README.md

 On the flip side, this does create the reverse lag of pricing signal on the supply end.
 E.g., when SafeCoin go below a supplier's storage cost, some suppliers may leave the network (worse, many at same time).
 Of course, assuming same demand, users discover that storage become unavailable, they'd bid up the SafeCoin price, which encourages new suppliers to join the network.
 But there'd be a lag.

-###8 Establishing a new unit of account
+###8) Establishing a new unit of account
-Every type of currency, esp. those well established ones like USD or BTC, people usually has a commonly unit of account (e.g. 1 USD, or 1 Bits) and direct psychological association of its value (e.g. 0.1 USD "feels" a small amount of money).
+Every type of currency, esp. those well established ones like USD or BTC, people usually has a commonly used unit of account (e.g. 1 USD, or 1 Bits) and direct psychological association of its value (e.g. 0.1 USD "feels" a small amount of money).

 Yet sometimes it's important to manipulate that perception in commerce -- esp. enabling "micro" transactions that fall below psychological threshold.
 Adding an extra layer of currency conversion, we're really cognitively abstracting the true value of the service away from the user, and making them less sensitive to its underlying cost/price.

 Look at example of  FavorDo, an app that allow people to ask for favor and help each other in a social network, with economic reward attached.
 When you ask for your friends of friends for favor with 50cents attached, people feel very little motivation to help or, worse, insulted.
 Yet, when you abstract it to 5000 FavorCoins (where the market value of a FavorCoin is really 0.0001), that might fare better.

-Airlines mile rewards (e.g. it's not obvious what does 3000 miles really worth) and Doge Coin tipping, are all similiar examples.
+Airlines mile rewards (e.g. it's not obvious what does 3000 miles really worth) and Doge Coin tipping, are similiar examples.

 ####9 Enabling (more) pre-sale of  goods / service
 Holding Currency is like holding on to generic futures of undetermined service, when it comes to AppCoin they're usually a more specific type of futures.
 E.g. SafeCoin is a futures for some undetermined storage / computation power.